 Top hotels in Reykjavik

 This luxurious 16-story hotel offers great views over the town and the sea.
-The Fosshotel Reykjavík is 200 meters from Laugavegur shopping street and offers a fitness center and a...
+The Fosshotel Reykjavík is 200 meters from Laugavegur shopping street in Reykjavik and offers a fitness center...

 Located on the shopping street of Laugavegur, ION City Hotel offers accommodation with a fitness center and restaurant in Reykjavík.
 The museum of Einar Jónsson and the church of Hallgrímskirkja...